 Biodiversity Net Gain (BNG)

-Development Site Baseline Assessments & Net Gain Reports
+Advice from our planning consultants to help develop your Baseline Assessments & Net Gain Reports

-BNG Baseline & Net Gain Reports: The new requirements mean that applicants will be required to submit reports that assess the baseline position, setting out the biodiversity value of a site before any development work starts, and then calculate what the development will need to include to enhance biodiversity standards and achieve a net gain.
-This will be set out in a BNG Baseline Assessment and Net Gain Report, submitted as part of the planning application.
-Where on-site enhancement is limited or not possible, or sites are exempt, off-site provision can be considered.
-Contact us for details and support.
+BNG Baseline & Net Gain Reports: The new requirements mean that applicants are required to submit reports that assess the baseline position, which sets out the biodiversity value of a site before any development work starts, and then calculate what the development will need to include to enhance biodiversity standards and achieve a net gain.

 What is Biodiversity Net Gain (BNG)?
 BNG is an approach to the recovery of nature through the planning and development process.
 It aims to leave habitat for wildlife in a measurably better state than it was before a development occurred.
 This means protecting existing habitats and ensuring that lost or degraded habitats are compensated for by enhancing or creating habitats that are of greater value to wildlife and people.
 BNG can be achieved on-site, off-site or through a combination of on-site and off-site measures.